robi56/robi56.github.io/_posts/2016-05-17-Representation-Learning-Theoritical_Concept.md

 ---
 layout: post
 comments: true
 title:  "Representationg Learning : Theoritical Point of View"
+excerpt: "CIFAR-10 is a popular dataset small dataset for testing out Computer Vision Deep Learning learning methods.
+We're seeing a lot of improvements.
+But what is the human baseline?"
 date:   2016-05-17
 ---

 Represating Learning deals with represetation of latent features extract from original row data or input information.
 This represation may be hierarchical, distributed, sparse , dense according to the information processing  system.
 An information processing system which deals with image feature extraction  extracts the geometric orientation , correlation connectivity, color pixels sentitivity , modularization and connections of diffrent subcomponent the image .
 For Protein 3D Structute synthesis , the represention means that deals with the complex geometric 3d features that are related with 3d Objects with complex shapes.
 For Parsing a Text , distributed represtation  moslty deals with .